Special offer

 3. Family benefits

-4. Develop employee resource groups
+4. Employee resource groups in the workplace

 5. Offer professional support

 Working, raising a family, and taking care of the household can overwhelm your employees.
-If you see signs of employee burnout happening in your workplace, consider hiring an expert on work-life balance.
+If you see signs of employee burnout happening in your workplace, you may consider hiring an expert on work-life balance.
 Some specialists coach working parents by teaching them tips and tricks on handling their daily routines, so they have an easier time keeping up with work demands while taking care of their family—and themselves.

 6. Put employees first